Zlin Aircraft

-Zlin Aircraft a.s. (former well known name Moravan Otrokovice) is a Czech aircraft company.
+Zlin Aircraft a.s. (formerly Moravan Otrokovice) is a Czech light aircraft company.
 It is located at the Zlín Airfield on the outskirts of Otrokovice.
 It is known for the line of Z-26 Trener and other small aircraft like crop-dusting Z-37 and aerobatics special Z-50.

 History

 Zlínská letecká společnost, a. s.
 (1934–1938)

 Founded in 1934 as Zlínská letecká společnost, a. s.
 (Zlín Aviation company), by Zlín-based company Baťa, it started to produce glider and single engine aircraft trainers.
 Later production expanded to segments of sport and agriculture aircraft.
 Trainer Z-XII became the most popular type of the era.

 Zlínské letecké závody, a.s.
 (1938–1945)

 During the German occupation of Czechoslovakia, the factory was known as Zlínské letecké závody, a.s.
 (Zlin Aviation Works JSC).
 It produced German trainer types Klemm Kl 35, after the war known as C-1 in Czechoslovakia, and a low-wing Bücker Bü 181 which was later produced as Z-181 (military designation C-6).